buddypress/buddypress/docs/user/getting-started/activate-buddypress.md

 ### Step 3: Activate BuddyPress

 Following installation, select `Activate` to enable BuddyPress on your website.
-Post-activation, you will be redirected to the BuddyPress Welcome page, where you can configure settings for your new social network.
+Post-activation, you will be redirected to your WordPress Dashboard home page which will show the "Hello BuddyPress" modal window we use to inform about the plugin's version highlights.

 ## Manual Installation Process